FormidableLabs/nextjs-sanity-fe/setup.md

 pnpm dev:nextjs
 ```

 That will start a dev server running at `http:localhost:3000`.
 Open in your browser to ensure it works.
-If you only want to get the Nextjs app working, you're done!
+If you only want to get the Next.js app working, you're done!
 If you want to setup your _own_ Sanity project, proceed further.

 #### Using your own Sanity Project

 If you want to run the project _using your own Sanity project_, you will need to create a Sanity account.
 That project Id will be needed in the next section.

-We can use the sanity cli to initialize the Sanity project (this is just running `sanity init` behind the scenes):
+We can use the Sanity cli to initialize the Sanity project (this is just running `sanity init` behind the scenes):

 ```
 pnpm init-sanity